zmdy/owlJS/README.md

 ### questionType: 'choice'

-'Multiple' are the classic True or False questions.
+'Choice' are the classic True or False questions.
 They also can be used to select multiple options amoung many, with the difference that each alternative can just have 2 values: 0 (or F) and 1 (or T).

 ``` md
 Answer each alternative as True (T) or False(F).